 Your instructor has placed a number of materials on Reserve for you to check out.
 These items may be checked out for 3 hours from Geisel's Front Desk.

-1. Start with Roger, the UC San Diego Library catalog.
+1. Start with the UC Library Search.

 2. If you don't have an author or title, start with a keyword search.
 When you discover useful resources from a keyword search take a look at the subject headings in the catalog record.
 Those subject headings are hyperlinked and will take you to related materials.